-This technical advice sheet has been developed to accompany the Peat-free Horticulture Webinar which will take place at 12pm on the 28th September 2020.
-You can register for the webinar here: https://us02web.zoom.us/webinar/register/WN_RiLIYrMtS8C-pezhc9tXuA
+This technical advice sheet has been developed to accompany the Peat-free Horticulture Webinar which will took place on the 28th September 2020.
+You can catch-up on the webinar here:

-An extract of the technical advice sheet is below, please download the full factsheet at the bottom of this page.
+An extract of the technical advice sheet is below, please download the full factsheet.

 The Government’s 25 Year Environment Plan, published in 2018, spelt out the ambition to gradually eliminate peat use with a final voluntary phase-out target for professional growers of fruit, vegetables and ornamental plants of 2030.
 The underlying driver is environmental; peatlands are significant carbon stores, draining of peatlands for agricultural use and harvesting peat releases carbon, which is a significant contributor to atmospheric greenhouse gases.